 Born in Santiago, Chile, Claudio Picasso moved to Miami with his mother at the age of two.

-introduced to him to graffiti art, his compositions as CP1 began surging through Miami streets.
+By age 16, his compositions as CP1 began surging through Miami streets and his

-Claudio instantly fell in love with graffiti art’s bold color schemes, graphic styling, and monumental scale, along with it’s underground culture, and means of social commentary.
-Still as he began to work
+instantly fell in love with its bold color schemes, graphic styling, monumental scale,

+underground culture, and means of social commentary.
+Still as he began to work with

 often-repetitive structure, and constraints as solely a form of word art.

-Claudio’s work has been featured in numerous print and online publications, including Miami Herald, Miami New
+Claudioʼs work has been featured in numerous print and online publications.
+Recently, his

-Times, and most recently his

-mural at Sweat Records was recognized by The Atlantic in its article detailing
+mural at Sweat Records was given special recognition by The Atlantic, in its article detailing

-Miami's alternative, cultural renaissance.
+Miami's alternative, cultural reaissance.
 In 2009, The Miami New Times dubbed Claudio Miami's

 most progressive, urban artist.
-For 2011, Claudio completed murals for the Fillmore at the Jackie Gleason,
+Claudio has completed murals for the Fillmore at the Jackie Gleason,

-and Univision, along with a number of commercial and private commissions, including a local NBA star’s home.
+SLS Hotel Miami Beach, and a number of commercial and private commissions, including a local

-Currently, Claudio is working on mural projects in Wynwood and for Tongue & Cheek restaurant on
+large-scale mural projects in Wynwood and in Miami Beach, for acclaimed restaurant Tongue & Cheek.